iamdtang/skaterdav85.github.io/_posts/2019-08-02-handling-foreign-key-attributes-in-an-api-with-ember-data.md

 }
 ```

-Here, there is an attribute `sanctuary_id` that probably came from a foreign key database column `sanctuary_id`.
+Here, there is an attribute `sanctuary_id` that probably came from a foreign key database column named `sanctuary_id`.

 Those new to Ember Data might create a model like this: